-The Bassin d'Arcachon, affectionately known by the locals as "le Bassin", is situated south of Bordeaux, in the département of the Gironde on the Atlantic Southwest coast of France.
+The Bassin d'Arcachon, affectionately known by locals as "le Bassin", is situated south of Bordeaux, in the Gironde département, on the southwestern Atlantic coast of France.

-At the high tide, the Bassin is a mass of 150km² of water, but as the tide ebbs, the water level reduces to 40km² laying bare a vast feeding station for the thousands of birds that over Winter and the many others that breed here throughout the summer.
+At high tide, the Bassin is a vast expanse of 150 km² of water.
+Still, as the tide ebbs, the water level reduces to 40 km², revealing an enormous feeding station for the thousands of birds that overwinter and the many others that breed here throughout the summer.

 It is also hugely important for migrating birds, so much so that there are only a few days of the year when no passage migrant can be seen.

-Great birdwatching opportunities exist all around "le Bassin," none perhaps better than at Le Teich and its Parc Ornithilogic.
+Excellent birdwatching opportunities exist all around "le Bassin," none perhaps better than at Le Teich and its Parc Ornithologique.

 Here are some of those birds taken during a couple of recent visits.